Late eagle from the fairway stakes Spieth to lead at Pebble - WTMJ

 Maverick McNealy had a 69 that included a penalty shot behind the fifth green when his ball moved right as he set the club behind the ball.

 Spieth didn’t have to contend with what he predicted to be a “mean” day at Pebble Beach.
 The rain in the forecast was gone by the time he teed off.
-The raging wind was more of a stiff breeze along the ocean holes that Pebble gets all the time.
+The raging wind was more of a stiff breeze along the ocean holes that Pebble gets all the time, though it was no less challenging coming back into it on the back nine.

-Spieth didn’t do anything great Saturday.
-He made bogey on the easiest hole at Pebble Beach from the middle of the fairway on the par-5 second hole, coming up well short of the green, pitching short of the putting surface and missing a par putt from 5 feet.
-He also bogeyed the par-5 14th when his lob wedge was too tentative and spun all the way off the front of the green.

-But there was enough good golf — and no wild shots that have cost him so dearly over the last three years — to keep him close enough to work a little magic at the end.
+No rain was in the forecast, just typical Pacific wind on a course where it all can change quickly.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.